Juan-Jones/earnonlinemoney/content/blog/get-paid-on-twitch.md

 ### 6. Affiliate Marketing

-Beyond Twitch’s own [Affiliate Program]({{< relref "best-affiliate-programs" >}}), streamers can partner with brands or retailers through affiliate marketing.
+Beyond Twitch’s own [Aff         {{ partial "image.html" (dict "Src" "images/about.jpg" "Alt" "About The Author" "Class" "img-fluid mb-5 w-100 rounded-4") }}iliate Program]({{< relref "best-affiliate-programs" >}}), streamers can partner with brands or retailers through affiliate marketing.
 By promoting products with a unique affiliate link, streamers earn a commission for each sale driven through their link.
-Popular options include:
-Top streamers, however, can make upwards of $500,000 annually, with some even crossing the seven-figure mark thanks to a combination of these revenue streams.

-- Amazon Associates
-- Humble Bundle
-- Razer Affiliate Program
+Popular options include Amazon Associates, Humble Bundle and Razer Affiliate Program.

 ### How Much Can You Earn on Twitch?